Love's Ups and Downs

-The album included cover versions of some songs, including a remake of Jackie Wilson's, "(Your Love Has Lifted Me) Higher and Higher", which had been a pop hit for Rita Coolidge that same year, and "How Long," originally recorded by Ace.
-"Woman to Woman" was a cover of Shirley Brown's #1 R&B hit from 1974.
-The album consisted of 10 tracks, some of which were new songs.
+The album included a remake of Jackie Wilson's, "(Your Love Has Lifted Me) Higher and Higher", which had been a pop hit for Rita Coolidge, and "How Long", originally recorded by Ace.
+"Woman to Woman" was a cover version of Shirley Brown's #1 R&B hit from 1974.
+The album has ten tracks, some of which were new songs.